rahulhaque/soketi-app-manager-filament/README.md

 Some considerations -

 - By default port `80` is exposed through nginx.
 Change the `APP_PORT` in `.env` after copying, before running `docker compose up -d`.
 - By default nginx is configured to handle websocket requests as well.
-No need to expose soketi port `6001` for websockets.
+No need to expose Soketi port `6001` for websockets.
 Use the `APP_PORT` instead.

 ```bash
 # Clone or download the repo